Prag8855/aab/content/guides/bicycle-in-berlin.md

 - [Velo-fit](https://www.facebook.com/velofitberlin/) (Kreuzberg)- bike workshop by Berliner Stadtmission
 - [Workshop in Amtshaus Buchholz](https://www.buergerhaus-gmbh.de/fahrradselbsthilfewerkstatt.html) (Buchholz)

 If you just need air in your tires, use the [map of public bicycle pumps](https://www.pumpsofberlin.com/#13/52.5221/13.4131), or [buy a bicycle pump](https://www.decathlon.de/browse/c0-alle-sportarten-a-z/c1-fahrrad-welt/c4-fahrrad-luftpumpen-zubehor/_/N-rrj9o) for less than 10€.
+Petrol stations also have free air pumps, but they don't work with some bicycle tire valves.

 ## Bicycle theft